-All enterprises and persons performing business activity and being registered or required to be registered.
-A taxable person can be an individual or a company, a partnership, a self employed person including clubs, associations, institutions and other.
+All enterprises and persons performing a business activity and being registered or required to be registered.
+A taxable person can be an individual or a company, a partnership, a self-employed person including clubs, associations, institutions, and others.

 Every person is required to register to Cyprus VAT if: